divpali/Command-Line-RPG/hero-game/README.md

 ### Commands

 The commands are really basic, most of them you will be shown in the console.
 For example, to go to the North just type n, for South just type s and so on.
+Hint : If you want to get into some fight club action press 'e' (east)

 ### Game Options